For the individual

 For an overview of experiences with public value in practice, also see the "Zeitschrift für Organisationsentwicklung (2013).
 Was wirklich zählt.
 Organisationen entdecken ihren Public Value, 4." http://www.zoe-online.org/fruehere-ausgaben_2013-04-was-wirklich-zaehlt.html

-The number of evaluated organizations in the Public Value Atlas 2015 increased from 62 to 117 compared to the previous one.
-International companies, like Google, Apple, and Amazon, also became part of the new Public Value Atlas.
-With the results from two different measurement periods, the development of the public value contributions of individual companies and organizations can now also be examined over the course of time.
+The number of evaluated organizations in the Public Value Atlas 2017 increased to 106 (2015: 102 organizations; 2014: 62 organizations).
+In 2017, organizations such as churches and digital companies were included in the new Public Value Atlas.
+With the results from three different measurement periods, the development of the public value contributions of individual companies and organizations can now also be examined over the course of time.
 Furthermore, the website offers new features that enable users to make interesting analyses and facilitate navigation.
 By using different filters, data can be selected by industry, headquarters, or region.
 A search for individual organization names is also possible.
 The user can thus generate an individually compiled list of organizations and companies, and compare these with each other.

-The list of organizations increased from 62 to a total of 117 companies and organizations; for example, international companies and the biggest family-owned enterprises were added.
-Before companies and organizations were included in the main survey, a population-representative sample evaluated their familiarity.
-Only organizations with a sufficient degree of familiarity managed to make it to the main survey, which is why a few companies and organizations used in 2014 no longer form part of the Public Value Atlas 2015.
+The list of surveyed organzations has been adapted by including for instance churches and digital companies.
+Prior to the inclusion, a population-representative sample evaluated their level of familiarity.
+Only organizations with a sufficient degree of familiarity were incorporated in the main survey, which is why a few companies and organizations included in 2014 or 2015 are no longer form part of the Public Value Atlas 2017.

 The first Public Value Atlas Germany was published at the end of October 2015.
 This enables transnational identification of the differences and the similarities in the evaluation process.
 For example, it is interesting to compare the evaluations of international companies evaluated in Switzerland and in Germany, as well as to compare single industries, in terms of their cultural priorities.